Avogadro/two.avogadro.cc/source/docs/tools/template-tool.md

 (template-tool-shortcuts)=
 ## Keyboard Shortcuts

 The Template Tool supports extensive keyboard shortcuts for rapid selection of elements, coordination geometries, ligands, and functional groups.
+We welcome ideas for other shortcuts on [our forum](https://discuss.avogadro.cc)

 (template-shortcuts-navigation)=
 ### General Navigation